Jouri

 Jouri is an Arabic feminine given name said to mean damask rose.
 It is written in Arabic as جوري.
-It has been translated into English with multiple other spellings, including Jawri, Jooree, Joory, Jori, Jorie, Jory, Jouree, Jourie, Joury, Juri or Jury.
-It has also been transcribed into other languages with other spellings.
+It has been translated into other languages with multiple other spellings, including Gauri, Goree, Gȯry, Jawri, Jooree, Joory, Jori, Jorie, Jory, Jouree, Jourie, Joury, Jourry, Juri or Jury.

 It is a popular name for girls in Arabic-speaking countries, including Israel, where it was among the ten most popular names given to girls born to Muslim parents in 2020.
-It was also the most popular name for girls born in Jordan in 2020.
+It was also the most popular name for girls born in Jordan in 2020 and among the top 10 names for girls in Tunisia in 2022.

-It is also in use in the United States in various spellings.
-In 2020, 15 girls born in the U.S. were named Jouri, 15 Joury, and 12 Juri.

-Thirty-eight girls born in the U.S. in 2020 were named Jori, a name that has multiple spellings and origins including from the Arabic source.
-Other spellings were also in use in the U.S., where 28 girls born in 2020 were named Jorie and 20 were named Jory.

-In 2021, 24 American girls were registered with the name Joury, 24 with the name Juri and 17 with the name Jouri.
-Another 39 newborn American girls were named Jori, 27 Jorie, and 18 Jory.